 For further infection consult an internal medicine physician online --> https://www.icliniq.com/ask-a-doctor-online/internal-medicine-physician

-Article Overview: In this article, I have discussed a few effective ways to prevent urinary tract infection in women.
+Article Overview: Do you frequently suffer from urinary tract infections?
+Here are a few effective ways to prevent this infection in women.
 Read Article

 Urinary tract infection is more common in women than in men, because the urethra is shorter and closer to the anus than it is in men.
 Bacteria have a shorter distance to travel and can reach the bladder more easily in women.
 The most UTIs are caused due to bacteria sticking to the wall of the bladde...
 Read Article